stassop/ReactNativeTodo/README.md

 ## Summary

 This article is intended to provide a quick overview of React Native testing basics, and is therefore by no means complete, and skips over many topics.
-I strongly encourage you to explore other testing techniques and tools, such as [snapshot testing](https://jestjs.io/docs/en/snapshot-testing), E2E testing with [Detox](https://github.com/wix/detox/), and [React Native Testing Library](https://github.com/callstack/react-native-testing-library), and pick the ones that best suit your project's needs.
+I strongly encourage you to explore other testing techniques and tools, such as [snapshot testing](https://jestjs.io/docs/en/snapshot-testing), E2E testing with [Detox](https://github.com/wix/detox/), and [React Native Testing Library](https://github.com/callstack/react-native-testing-library), and pick the ones that best serves your project's needs.